wp-plugins/iq-block-country/readme.txt

 If you think you have a visitor from a country you have blocked lookup that specific IP address on the MaxMind website (http://www.maxmind.com/app/locate_demo_ip) and see which country MaxMind thinks it is.
 If this is not the same country you may wish to block the country that MaxMind thinks it is.

-= I select "Block users from visiting the backend (administrator) of your website" and blocked my own country and nothing happens =

-This is "as-designed" as long as you are logged in you will not be blocked.
-Open another browser and see if you can login to your backend.
-By designing it this way you can fix a whoops without you having to alter your database.

 = Whoops I made a whoops and blocked my own country from visiting the backend.
 Now I cannot login...
 HELP! =